VIkill33/SwiftUI-ContributionChart/README.md

                       targetValue: yourTargetValue,
                       blockColor: .green)
 ```
-Make sure that yourData (**a double array**) you pass has exactly `yourRows * yourColumns` numbers, and the targetValue is recommanded to set to the max value of the array.
+yourData is (**a double array**), and the targetValue is recommanded to set to the max value of the array.

 The color of a block will appear as exactly the color as parameter `blockColor` when its value is equal to `targetValue`, and appears light gray when is equal to zero.